aaltepet/asciiquarium-osx-screensaver/PROJECT_PLAN.md

   - **Acceptance**:
     - PROJECT_PLAN updated with region diagram and depth table reference.
     - Unit tests (where feasible) or developer runbook describe manual verification steps for each region/spawner.

+- [ ] Fish placement refinement
+    - Fish don't appear in the middle of the canvas.
+They always spawn off-screen, moving onto the screen, and dying after moving off the opposite end of the screen.
+    - Fish don't spawn below the bottom of the screen.
+Take the height of the fish into account.

+- [ ] Colors
+    - review the color capability of the the original perl source code
+    - Add a generalized color-map capability to the asciirenderer and entities
+    - list the entities and add them to this todo list
+    - proceed one entity at a time, I want to review each